 What is a diskless NAS?

 Also known as Bring Your Own Drive (BYOD) NAS, a diskless NAS device refers to network-attached storage that does not come out-of-the-box with any storage device (read: drives).
 Diskless drives allow users configure their NAS boxes with hard drives of choice to whatever capacity they deem satisfactory and in line with their storage needs.
+Some of the best Diskless NAS drives include the Synology 2 bay NAS Diskstation DS220j.

 Pros of Diskless NAS devices